weakmemory/xmm/MELESHCHENKO_THESIS.md

 ### The Formal Model Itself

-* `src/xmm/Core.v` formalises the two steps XMM can take.
+* `src/xmm/Core.v` formalizes the two steps XMM can take.
 The execute step is defined as `exec_inst`, the re-execute step is defined as `reexec`.
-The guide-add-step rule is formalised as `guided_step`, while the add-event rule is formalised as `add_event`.
+The guide-add-step rule is formalized as `guided_step`, while the add-event rule is formalized as `add_event`.
 The "deltas" (delta-rf, delta-mo, etc.) are defined there too.
 * `src/xmm/AddEventWf.v` provides a "sanity check" lemma `add_event_wf`, that ensures that add-event rule preserves graph well-formedness.
 * `src/xmm/StepOps.v` is a library of acts about model steps.
 It provides the following facts:
     - Lemmas about applying the functions to the "deltas" (e.g. `mapped_co_delta`)